 Acknowledgments

 We want to thank the 3D Nucleome subgroup in the ENCODE consortium for discussion and data processing.
-KKY acknowledges Anurag Sethi, Joel Rozowsky, Sushant Kumar and Arif Harmanci for feedback and discussion.
+KKY acknowledges Anurag Sethi, Joel Rozowsky, Sushant Kumar, Arif Harmanci and Gamze Gursoy for feedback and discussion.
 KKY acknowledges Timur Galeev and Jonathan Warrell for critical reading on an earlier version of the manuscript.
 This work was supported by the HPC facilities operated by, and the staff of, the Yale Center for Research Computing.

 Author Contributions.
 Conceived and designed the study: KKY, with input from MG.
 Performed the research: KKY, SKL.
 Wrote the paper: KKY, MG.